NativeScript/docs-v7/start/ns-setup-win.md

         </code></pre>
     1. Restart the command prompt.

-1. Install [NodeJs LTS Version](https://nodejs.org/).
+1. Install the [Node.js LTS (Long Term Support) Version](https://nodejs.org/).
 Currently the LTS version is Node.js v4.x.

     1. In the command prompt, run the following command.